dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 mask to the observation field.
 However, you can't define different masks for the forecast and observation fields.
-MODE only lets you define a single mask (a masking grid or polyline) and then you choose whether your want to apply it to the FCST, OBS, or BOTH of them.
+MODE only lets you define a single mask (a masking grid or polyline) and then you choose whether you want to apply it to the FCST, OBS, or BOTH of them.

 Nonetheless, there is a way you can accomplish this logic using the gen_vx_mask tool.
 You run it once to pre-process the forecast field